Eddie Shack: Playing career

 Shack played junior hockey for the Guelph Biltmores of the OHA for five seasons starting at the age of 15.
 He had his best season in 1956–57, when he led the league in assists and starred in the Memorial Cup playoffs.

 The New York Rangers signed Shack and assigned him to their AHL Providence Reds farm team for half a season.
 He made the NHL in the 1958–59 season and played two years for the Blueshirts.
 In 1960, he was to be traded with Bill Gadsby to the Detroit Red Wings for Red Kelly and Billy McNeill, but the transaction was cancelled when Kelly decided to retire rather than accept the trade.

 In November of the 1960–61 season, Shack was traded to the Toronto Maple Leafs, where he played seven seasons on the left wing as a colourful, third-line agitator who was popular with the fans despite a lack of scoring prowess.
 Canadian sports writer Stephen Cole likened Shack's playing to that of "a big puppy let loose in a wide field".

 During the 1965–66 season Shack broke out, scoring 26 goals on a line with Ron Ellis and Bob Pulford.
-His popularity was such that a novelty song called "Clear the Track, Here Comes Shack", written in his honour and performed by Douglas Rankine with The Secrets, reached No. 1 on the Canadian pop charts and charted for almost three months.
+His popularity was such that a novelty song called "Clear the Track, Here Comes Shack", written in his honour and performed by Douglas Rankine with The Secrets, reached No. 1 on the Canadian pop charts and charted for 9 weeks.

 Shack was a member of the Maple Leafs' last Stanley Cup-winning team in 1967, although his production fell significantly and he was traded in May 1967 to the Boston Bruins for Murray Oliver and cash.
 Playing on the right wing on a line with Derek Sanderson and Ed Westfall, Shack's performance rebounded and he scored 23 goals.

 Afflicted by injuries, he spent the next four seasons moving among the Los Angeles Kings, the Buffalo Sabres, and the Pittsburgh Penguins.
 Although he was never a big scorer or playmaker, he was able to score 20 goals three more times during these years, including a career high of 27 in 1970–71 in 11 games with Los Angeles and 56 games with Buffalo.
 Pittsburgh sold him back to Toronto for the 1973–74 season.
 He retired after the 1974–75 season.